Central Air Conditioner Prices: Pros, Cons and Free Estimates

 The size and position of windows and whether they have shading contributes to the insulation in your home.
 If your home is well insulated, you’ll have less need for a larger central air system.

 Even the number of occupants changes both heating and cooling needs.
-A full home will generally be warmer, thanks to natural body heat.
+A full home will generally be warmer, thanks to the natural body heat of all its occuplants.
 A larger house with fewer people might need a little boost to keep things cool.
 Home appliances and electrical equipment create heat.
 If your home is filled with heavy appliances and strong lights that are often left on, you may need a stronger central air conditioning system to combat the heat that they create.

 Quality contractors will pin down your home cooling needs with a load calculation or heat-gain calculation.
 This is the most reliable way — and considers nearly every conceivable factor — to pinpoint the right air conditioning sizing needs.
 The Air Conditioning Contractors of America’s Manual J Residential Load Calculation includes everything from the obviously practical to the commonly overlooked elements of home cooling, so it’s a great rubric for determining prices of central air.